 Eat and Drink Mile End Deli's Spring Chicken with Schmaltz Recipe Peas help lighten up this schmaltz-y chicken!
 Photo Credit: Mile End Updated September 9, 2015 10:59 AM Print Share fbShare Tweet Email Serves 4 Ingredients: 1/2 cup fresh English Peas5 tablespoons canola oil4 Chicken Breasts3 Scallions, chopped into 1-inch lengths2 teaspoons chopped fresh thyme4 cups coarsley chopped escarole, washed and drained2 cups chicken stock4 heaping tablespoons Chicken Confit (optional)4 teaspoons spicy brown mustard, such as Gulden's 8 Tablespoons Schmaltz Vinaigrette **3 to 4 slices stale Rye Bread torn into 1-2 inch piecesPinch of Diamond Crystal kosher salt1/2 teaspoon fresh lemon juice1/2 teaspoon extra-virgin olive oil **Mile End Schmaltz Vinaigrette: 1/2 cup of schmaltz1 small shallot (minced)1 tablespoon spicy brown mustard1/2 teaspoon sugar1 tablespoon Champagne vinegar1 teaspoon Diamond Crystal kosher salt Directions: Preheat oven to 200 degrees F. Bring a small pot of water to a boil.
 Add the peas.
 Return to a boil and simmer for 3-5 minutes.
 Remove 1 or 2 from the pot and taste them.
 When the peas have lost most of their starchiness and taste perceptibly sweeter, they are done.
 Strain them, and shock them in a bowl of ice water for 5 minutes.
 Drain and set aside.
 Heat 2 tablespoons of the canola oil in a large skillet over medium-high heat and sear the chicken breasts, skin side down, until nicely browned, 3 - 4 minutes.
 Lower the heat to medium, flip the breasts, and continue searing them until they're heated through, 3-4 minutes more.
 Transfer the breasts to the oven to keep them warm.
 Meanwhile, make the sauce: Heat the remaining 3 tablespoons of oil in a very large skillet or saucepan over medium-high heat.
 Add the scallions and allow them to color slightly.
 Add the thyme and let it sizzle for a few seconds to flavor the oil.
 Then add the escarole; toss to coat the leaves with the oil and wilt them slightly, 10-15 seconds.
 Add 1 1/2 cups of the chicken stock and let it come to a brisk simmer.
 Add the chicken confit, mustard, and schmaltz vinaigrette; toss to combine thoroughly.
 Let the sauce simmer and reduce, stirring occasionally, until it's thickened, 4 - 5 minutes.
 Then add the chives and rye bread.
 Add the remaining 1/2 cup chicken stock and continue to toss and cook for another 20-30 seconds, then remove the skillet from the heat.
 Remove the chicken breasts from the oven and slice each of them crossfire on a deep bias into 3 roughly equal-size segments.
 Divide the sauce evenly among 4 serving plates, pooling it in the center of the plate, and place 1 sliced chicken breast on each plate.
 In a small bowl, toss the blanched peas with the salt, lemon juice, and olive oil.
 Sprinkle the peas over the chicken breasts and serve.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.